About the Fellowship & Application Requirements

 How to Apply

 Applicants are asked to submit four copies of the Richmond Fellowship application form, a Statement of Interest, curriculum vitae, an official transcript, a letter of recommendation, and a cover letter.
 Finalists may be invited for an interview.
-Applications for the 2016–17 fellowship are due on Friday, December 11, 2015, by 5:00 p.m.
-Eastern Standard Time.
+Applications for the 2017-18 academic year will be due on December 9, 2016.
+Check back for more information.
 For additional questions, please see our Application FAQs.

 Kathryn G. Andrews is a doctoral student in the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health.
 Andrews’s research examines how individual, family, and environmental factors impact the risk of adverse birth outcomes, such as low birth weight.
 She holds a B.A. in English, modified with Public Health Studies from Dartmouth College, and a Masters of Public Health from the University of Washington in Seattle.
 Her mentor will be Center-affiliated faculty member Günther Fink, associate professor of international health economics in the Department of Global Health and Economics at the Harvard T.H.
 Chan School of Public Health.